blinklabs-io/docs/src/content/docs/guides/cardano-up/002-quick-start-docker-desktop.md

 ![cardano-up-finish-install-ubuntu-username](/cardano-up-finish-install-ubuntu-username.png)

-Once you added a username a password you will see a `Welcome to Ubuntu...` message.
+Once you added a username and password you will see a `Welcome to Ubuntu...` message.
 You can now exit out of your PowerShell by typing `exit`

 ![cardano-up-install-ubuntu-wsl-successful](/cardano-up-install-ubuntu-wsl-successful.png)